adaltas/node-csv/src/index.coffee.md

           wasCommenting = true
           @_.commenting = false
         isDelimiter = chars.substr(i, @options.delimiter.length) is @options.delimiter
+        if @_.acceptOnlyEmptyChars
+          if isDelimiter or isRowDelimiter
+            @_.acceptOnlyEmptyChars = false
+          else
+            if char in [' ', '\t']
+              i++
+              continue
+            else
-        if not @_.commenting and not @_.quoting and (isDelimiter or isRowDelimiter) isRowDelimiterLength = @options.rowDelimiter.filter((rd)-> chars.substr(i, rd.length) is rd)[0].length if isRowDelimiter
+              return @error 'Only trimable characters are accepted after quotes' if not @_.commenting and not @_.quoting and (isDelimiter or isRowDelimiter) isRowDelimiterLength = @options.rowDelimiter.filter((rd)-> chars.substr(i, rd.length) is rd)[0].length if isRowDelimiter
           # Empty lines